ibm-cloud-docs/activity-tracker/config_api.md

 The following are examples of how to use the LogDNA Configuration API.

 A category must exist before you create a view.
-In these examples replace `<MY_CATEGORY>` with your category.
+In these examples, replace `<MY_CATEGORY>` with your category.
 {: note}

 In these examples, `<SERVICE_KEY>` is the [service key](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-service_keys) for your {{site.data.keyword.at_full_notm}} instance.